 In the flurry of back to school activities, parents should take a pause and consider how to fuel their child’s success at school.
-With a little forethought, it is easy to prepare healthy breakfast, lunch and snack options.
+With a little forethought, it is easy to prepare healthy breakfast, lunch, and snack options.

-Dr. JoAnn Yanez, AANMC Executive Director and mom of a picky toddler, swears by “keeping healthy and portable snacks handy.”
+Dr. JoAnn Yanez, AANMC Executive Director and mom of a picky eater, swears by “keeping healthy and portable snacks handy.”
 It’s easier to make better choices when you’ve done a little preparation ahead of time.
 She’s also is a proponent of getting kids involved in growing and preparing their food.
 “It helps get them excited about things they may not have tried otherwise.”

 She calls it the ‘rainbow challenge’ and says to ask your children to track how many different colors of the rainbow they eat.
 Put a sticker for each color on a chart on your refrigerator door.
 Then, reward your child with the most stickers with a prize.

 Making healthy food enjoyable is easy with Dr. Dae’s approach.
 She advises, “pack lots of hand held foods that can be eaten or dipped in the lunch box.”
 Keep them separate for quick assembly by your child in the school lunchroom.
-Bento boxes (found at Asian stores) come in many sizes and can make this task a bit easier and more sustainable on the environment by decreasing packaging waste.
+Bento boxes come in many sizes and can make this task a bit easier and more sustainable on the environment by decreasing packaging waste.